glegoux/jekyll-tech-blog/src/_posts/2019-04-01-lighthouse.md

 {% include article-image.html title="Lighthouse scores by report category" src="scores.png" %}

-You can export report under HTML or JSON format, then import these format or see directly report due to [LightHouse Viewer](https://googlechrome.github.io/lighthouse/viewer/) (online version).
-You can install on-premises version directly from the [Git repository if LightHouse Viewer](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-viewer) .
+You can export report under HTML or JSON format, then import these format or see directly report due to [Lighthouse Viewer](https://googlechrome.github.io/lighthouse/viewer/) (online version).
+You can install on-premises version directly from the [Git repository if Lighthouse Viewer](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-viewer) .

-{% include article-image.html title="Export, import and view LightHouse report" src="export-import-view.jpg" %}
+{% include article-image.html title="Export, import and view Lighthouse report" src="export-import-view.jpg" %}

-# LightHouse workflow and architecture
+# Lighthouse workflow and architecture

-The workflow of LightHouse core is described by the following chart:
+The workflow of Lighthouse core is described by the following chart:

 {% include article-image.html title="Architecture of Lighthouse Core" src="architecture.jpg" %}